-Manage compute in Azure SQL Data Warehouse
+Manage compute in Azure Synapse Analytics data warehouse

 What is compute management?

-|Data warehouse units||# of Compute nodes||# of distributions per node|
+|Data warehouse units||# of compute nodes||# of distributions per node|

 Finding the right size of data warehouse units

 To see the performance benefits of scaling out, especially for larger data warehouse units, you want to use at least a 1-TB data set.
-To find the best number of data warehouse units for your data warehouse, try scaling up and down.
+To find the best number of data warehouse units for your SQL pool, try scaling up and down.
 Run a few queries with different numbers of data warehouse units after loading your data.
 Since scaling is quick, you can try various performance levels in an hour or less.

 Recommendations for finding the best number of data warehouse units: